You are currently viewing How to Make Cabinets, Drawers, & Closets Look Bigger When Selling a Home

 Ideally, the answer is yes — making these spaces as empty as possible will make them appear larger.
 Practically, however, this is darn near impossible for buyers who will continue to occupy their home while it’s on the market.

-If you want top dollar for your home (and who doesn’t?), invest a little time and energy making these high-value spaces look their best and biggest by using these tips:
+If you want top dollar for your home (and who doesn’t?), invest a little time and energy in making these high-value spaces look their best and biggest by using these tips:

-Reduce and simplify.
+1. Reduce and simplify.

 Box up the holiday plates you only use once a year.
 Stop buying bottled water and toilet paper in bulk at Costco for now.
 Donate gently used clothes to a local charity or thrift store.
 The single most powerful thing you can do to make cabinets, drawers, and closets look bigger?
 Make them as empty as possible.
 So start packing.

-Get things off the floor.
+2. Get things off the floor.

 Whether it’s a scattering of shoes across the closet or stacks of canned drinks in the pantry, pick it up and move it.
-Emptying out floor space will instantly give closets a more open feel.
+Emptying floor space will instantly give closets a more open feel.

-Invest in drawer and closet organizers.
+3. Invest in drawer and closet organizers.

 Available at home improvement stores and big-box retailers, these little organizational tools can be very appealing to home buyers.
 They help streamline the look in places where the “stuff” must continue to exist.

-Brighten up.
+4. Brighten up.

-Use baskets or opaque bins.
+5. Use baskets or opaque bins.

 Organize or hide what’s left.
 Leaving items stacked on shelves or in see-through containers may be convenient, but it creates visual clutter for potential buyers.